Kristo1995/hiring-automation/README.md

 **To view the output:**

-Before running the tests make sure you have default listeners ticked in your run configuration After running the tests open test-output/emailable-report.html on your browser
+Before running the tests make sure you have default listeners ticked in your run configuration<br/>
+After running the tests open test-output/emailable-report.html on your browser

 **What do the tests check:**